Tour to Khiva 1 day with flight from Tashkent. Tour to Khiva

 - air ticket Tashkent – Urgench – Tashkent, econom class;

-- excursion according to the program with a local guide (if necessary the guide is provided in English, German, Spanish, Italian, French, Turkish, Japanese, Korean, Chinese and Russian);
+- excursion according to the program with a local guide in English (if necessary, the guide is provided in German, Spanish, Italian, French, Turkish, Japanese, Korean, Chinese and Russian);

 - cost of entrance tickets in Khiva;